How One Business Professor’s Fight Against ‘Production-Line Education’ Led Him to Build an Immersive Marketing Inbox Simulation

 - Mapping live cases into course learning objectives is tricky.
-You’re not sure exactly what kinds of issues are going to end up dominating the situation.
+You’re not sure exactly what kinds of issues will end up dominating the situation.

-- The real results of a company decision may take years to manifest.
+- The actual results of a company decision may take years to manifest.

 - If you choose a well-known or popular company among students, it is often hard to get students past their preconceived notions about the company.

-- Often, publicly available information about a company does not give students an honest inside look at the situation at hand.
+- Often, publicly available information about a company does not give students an honest inside look at the situation.
 You end up speculating about what people are doing and why.